 Day ONE: The Birthplace of Reggae (5 places, US$72, J$7,300 for locals)

 First, let’s stop by the Bob Marley Museum for 90 minutes and learn about the rise to fame of Jamaica’s most famous reggae legend.
 Grab breakfast at the One Love Cafe and enjoy some of Bob’s favourite ital dishes.
 (Save JM$2,000 with a local student ID).

-Just down the road is the Peter Tosh Museum* which pays tribute to another reggae superstar.
-The tour lasts approximately 90 minutes and costs US$20 or JA$2,000.
+Just down the road is the Peter Tosh Museum which pays tribute to another reggae superstar.
+The tour lasts approximately an hour and costs US$20 or JA$2,000.
 (Save JM$1,500 with a local student ID in groups of 10).

 Next up is the Trench Town Culture Yard which sheds light on the humble beginnings which made Bob Marley the man he was, and served as inspiration for his empowering lyrics.
 The tour lasts an hour and right after you can grab lunch at the Casbah Café and Bar on its premises.

 After your crash course in all things Bob Marley, why not see the studio where it all began?
 The Tuff Gong Studio at 220 Marcus Garvey Drive offers a 2 hour long Making of the Music Tour which gives you an engaging behind the scenes look at the record-making process from rehearsal to album.
 It also boasts one of the world’s last few remaining vinyl record manufacturing plants.
 (Save JM$1,500 with a local student ID).

 You’re now saturated with knowledge of reggae music’s origin in Kingston, Jamaica.
 Find a night concert or performance happening nearby and enjoy modern-day reggae.
 Or retire early.
 You have another packed day tomorrow.

 Day TWO: Kingston Kaleidoscope (5 places, US$15, J$1,100 for locals)